 You can also plant petunias from seed if you prefer, although this method is not common.
 As they take a while to establish, start seeds indoors around 10 weeks before the last frost date in your region.
 This means they will be ready for transplanting as soon as the weather warms and all danger of frost has passed.

 Learning how to grow petunias is great.
 Petunias need full sun to form the best possible flowers.
 This is equal to a minimum of six hours of direct sunlight per day.
 They can handle slightly less light but won’t produce as many blooms.

 In warmer regions with harsh summers, petunias benefit from some light shade in the early afternoon when the sun is strongest.
 This will stop them from drying out too quickly – especially those planted in containers.

 Choose an area with well-draining, rich soil.
-This is even more important for grandiflora petunias that are prone to rotting.
-They perform best in slightly acidic soil with a pH below 7 but are also able to adapt quite well to other conditions.
+This is even more important for Grandiflora petunias that are prone to rotting.
+They perform best in slightly acidic soil with a pH below 7 but can also adapt quite well to other conditions.

 Can petunias grow indoors?